ntnhut/LeetSolve/docs/source/intro.md

 In conclusion, readable code is an essential aspect of programming that ensures that code is accessible, error-free, and efficient.
 By focusing on readability when designing and implementing code, programmers can improve the quality and reliability of their code, leading to a better overall product.

 In this book, I focus on readable code rather than optimal one, as most of you are at the beginner level.
 Some of my solutions might need to be in better runtime or memory.
-But I keep my code in my style (convention), where readability is vital.
+But I keep my code in my style or coding convention, where readability is vital.

 ---